 Fencing is a vital part of country life.
 A good fence keeps livestock safe from the outside world, and the outside world from getting into your personal space.
-From installation and planning, to maintenance and moving, there are plenty of fence topics and options to cover in the coming weeks.
+From installation and planning, to maintenance and moving, there are plenty of fence topics and options to cover.
 Today, we’ll be examining the basic options and why people choose them.

 Wire fencing is quick, easy, affordable, and available in a wide array of options, including barbed and barbless.
 Be careful not to use barbed wire around horses or other animals that might get caught up in it.

 If you’re trying to keep sheep, goats, poultry or pigs in, a woven fence is ideal.
 You can even use woven fence for corrals and pens.
 Woven fences are very sturdy, come in a wide variety of lengths, and go up pretty fast.

 Costal tip: Within the woven and wire category is the high-tensile wire fence.
 You’ll spend a bit more for high-tensile fencing (in both wire and woven), but it will last decades longer and take far less maintenance.

 We’ve all seen the gleaming white, synthetic fences lining properties.
 While it’s true that models sold decades ago looked a bit beat up after just a few years, today’s synthetic fence is great looking, goes up easy, and can be used with electric wiring when necessary.
 These fences are good options for corralling equine, llamas and other large critters.

 The best wood fences were built over 100 years ago.
 But wood like that isn’t available at your local lumberyard.
 Yes, wood looks nice, but it’s best for small pastures, decorative entrances, and riding arenas.
 If you do go with a wood fence, be sure it’s vinyl coated for a longer life.